 BA (Hons) in Acting

 This course provides thorough training to be a professional actor.
-Over three years you learn and develop skills in acting, voice, movement, singing, research and personal/professional development, to sustain you in a professional career in theatre, television, film and radio.
+Over three years you learn and develop skills in acting, voice, movement, singing, research and personal/professional development to sustain you in a professional career in theatre, television, film and radio.

 Our BA (Hons) in Acting develops the talent and potential you bring with you to RADA, giving you techniques and approaches that will confidently equip you for a successful and long-term career in the industry.

 You will start by building foundation skills through class work, before putting these into practice in sharings and open classes to small groups within RADA, and finally through public performances and film-making in your final year.
+We are currently undergoing a process of decolonising our curriculum, so there may be some changes to texts or areas of study outlined below.

 The course will help you to develop a spirit of curiosity and discovery that will enrich your personal and professional development.